Hintco logo

 How should the price signals be interpreted?
 What does the price include?

-The price signals in the context of H2Global tenders include several key components, including the product price, transportation costs, as well as export and import duties.
-This pricing structure ensures that all significant costs associated with the delivery and handling of hydrogen products are accounted for.
+The price signals generated through H2Global tenders encompass several key components, including the product price, transportation costs, and applicable export and import duties.
+This comprehensive pricing structure ensures that all significant costs related to the delivery and handling of hydrogen products are taken into account.

-The prices from the HPA within the pilot tender, though limited to a maximum of three lots, provide initial insights into the market.
-These instances help establish a baseline for understanding product pricing and associated costs.
+The prices emerging from HPA auctions provide valuable initial insights into the market, helping to establish a baseline for understanding product pricing and associated costs.

-Meanwhile, the HSA price signals are seen as particularly valuable because they are more frequent and regular and have annual updates.
-These signals are crucial for tracking ongoing market trends and gaining a clearer picture of the evolving dynamics in the hydrogen market.
+Meanwhile, the price signals from HSA auctions are particularly useful, as they are updated annually, offering more frequent and regular insights.
+These signals play a crucial role in tracking ongoing market trends and providing a clearer understanding of the hydrogen market’s evolving dynamics.

 How will the transportation/logistics of the products be organized?